awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-overview-developer-experience.md

 API Gateway provides REST API management functionality such as the following:
 + Support for generating SDKs and creating API documentation using API Gateway extensions to OpenAPI
 + Throttling of HTTP requests

+## Use API Gateway to create HTTP APIs<a name="api-gateway-overview-http"></a>

+HTTP APIs enable you to create RESTful APIs with lower latency and lower cost than REST APIs\.

+You can use HTTP APIs to send requests to AWS Lambda functions or to any publicly routable HTTP endpoint\.

+For example, you can create an HTTP API that integrates with a Lambda function on the backend\.
+When a client calls your API, API Gateway sends the request to the Lambda function and returns the function's response to the client\.

+HTTP APIs support [OpenID Connect](https://openid.net/connect/) and [OAuth 2\.0](https://oauth.net/2/) authorization\.
+They come with built\-in support for cross\-origin resource sharing \(CORS\) and automatic deployments\.

+To learn more, see [Choosing between REST APIs and HTTP APIs](http-api-vs-rest.md)\.

 ## Use API Gateway to create WebSocket APIs<a name="api-gateway-overview-websocket"></a>